rsiemens/ouster-python/README.md

 os1.run_forever(handler)
 ```

-> You run the server as threaded with `os1.run_forever(handler, threaded=True)`
+> You can run the server as threaded with `os1.run_forever(handler, threaded=True)`

 ## Recipes
-Generally speed is a concern since the OS1 is sending 12,608 bytes/packet at a rate of 1280 packets/sec.
+Generally speed is a concern since the OS1 is sending 12,608 bytes/packet at a
+rate of 1280 packets/sec (in 1024x20 or 2048x10 mode).
 So a multiprocessing producer consumer model works well.
 ```python
 import json